mojofunk/ardour-docs/features/developer-tools.md

 - Record log for a time period. i.e Record log output for X seconds

+- Step through records(via selection) to display calltrace and source code

+- Add option to update records only after recording stops

+- Give process threads useful names(process master, process slave 1 etc)

+- Use a monotonic counter for record id's

+- A button/check box in log control widget to enable/disable all?

 ## Logging Options

 When a user has an issue and a developer requires logging output what is the